 Aerosol container propellants

-If the product is packaged in an aerosol container, list the propellant ingredient and its concentration on the notification form and product label.
+If the product is packaged in an aerosol container, list the propellant ingredient and its concentration on the CNF and product label.

-Incidental ingredients are defined as any processing aid added, removed, or converted to a declared ingredient, or any ingredient of another ingredient or processing aid present at an insignificant level and having no technical or functional effect.
-These substances do not need to be declared on the notification form or the product label.
+Incidental ingredients are defined as any processing aid added and removed, or converted to a declared ingredient, or any component of another ingredient or processing aid present at an insignificant level and having no technical or functional effect.
+These substances do not need to be declared on the CNF or the product label.

 Fragrance and flavouring agents

 Flavouring and fragrance agents do not need to be listed by their ingredient components on the CNF.
-The terms "flavouring agent" and "fragrance agent" can be used or the terms "aroma" and "parfum", respectively.
+The terms "flavouring agent" and "fragrance agent" or the terms "aroma" and "parfum" can be used respectively.

 Requests for information from Health Canada

-If Health Canada has questions or concerns with a notification, product, or identifies any other deficiencies, the notifier may be contacted.
+If Health Canada has questions or concerns with a CNF, product, or identifies any other deficiencies, the notifier may be contacted.

 Depending on the issue, a request for one or more of the following could be made:

-To avoid common deficiencies, consult the list found in Appendix I.
+To avoid common deficiencies and delays in processing your CNF, consult the list found in Appendix I.

-In cases where a cosmetic presents an avoidable hazard that is described in the Cosmetic Regulations, copies of labels and inserts must be provided upon notification.
-Failure to provide labelling information will result in a notification being considered incomplete.
+In cases where a cosmetic presents an avoidable hazard that is described in the Cosmetic Regulations or on the Cosmetic Ingredient Hotlist, copies of labels and inserts must be provided upon notification.
+Failure to provide labelling information will result in a CNF being considered incomplete.
 For any cosmetic, a label may be required to clarify the function or representation of the product.

-To attach a document follow the steps below:
+To attach a document to the CNF, follow the steps below:

-When submitting online for the first time, follow the technical requirements and instructions closely.
-If you encounter problems in submitting online, contact the Cosmetics Program.
+When submitting online for the first time or if you encounter problems submitting online, follow the Help on Forms page closely.

-Cosmetic number: The cosmetic number is a unique identifier assigned by Health Canada.
-Once the notification is processed, a cosmetic number will be assigned and sent to the notifier via email.
-For amendments or discontinuation of sale, enter the cosmetic number in this field to speed processing.
+Cosmetic Number (CN): The CN is a 7-digit unique identifier assigned by Health Canada.
+Once the CNF is processed, a CN will be assigned and sent to the notifier via email.
+For amendments or discontinuation of sale, enter the CN in this field to speed processing.
+This CN should also be used in any correspondence with Health Canada related to a product.
 This is equivalent to the "CNF number" used prior to 2013.

 Additional information or clarification is often requested by Health Canada.
+Missing or incomplete information may result in the CNF not being processed.
 Failure to respond to an information request within the specified timeframe may result in the product(s) becoming non-compliant with the legislation and therefore subject to compliance action.

-This section lists common deficiencies found in cosmetic notifications submitted to Health Canada.
-These deficiencies can lead to inaccurate data and time delays in processing of the notification.
+This section lists common deficiencies found in CNFs submitted to Health Canada.
+These deficiencies can lead to inaccurate data and time delays in processing of the CNF.

 The cosmetic contains an ingredient found on the Cosmetic Ingredient Hotlist

-If a cosmetic contains an ingredient which appears on the Cosmetic Ingredient Hotlist, the manufacturer or importer could be requested to take various steps:
+If a cosmetic contains an ingredient which appears on the Hotlist, the manufacturer or importer could be contacted by Health Canada for additional information and may be subject to compliance action.

 The cosmetic contains ingredients that affect the classification of the product